Gana Misra

 Let's be honest about what AI is already doing better than most analysts.
 The traditional grunt work that once defined entry-level finance roles is rapidly being absorbed by artificial intelligence.
 Financial modeling that took hours now takes minutes.
 Market research that required days of reading can be synthesized in seconds.
 Even complex valuation models can be generated with the right prompts.

 Major financial institutions have already integrated AI into their workflows.
 Goldman Sachs uses machine learning for trading strategies.
-JP Morgan deployed an AI program that reviews commercial loan agreements in seconds—work that previously consumed 360,000 hours of lawyer time annually.
-BlackRock's Aladdin platform processes millions of calculations daily, helping manage trillions in assets.
+JP Morgan deployed an AI program called COiN that reviews commercial loan agreements in seconds---work that previously consumed 360,000 hours of lawyer time annually, according to JP Morgan's annual report (JP Morgan, 2023).
+BlackRock's Aladdin platform processes millions of calculations daily, helping manage over $10 trillion in assets.
+According to a McKinsey Global Institute analysis, generative AI could add $200 billion to $340 billion in value annually to the global banking sector (McKinsey, 2023).

 The Jobs That Are Evolving (Not Disappearing)